 Before we begin, we highly recommend that you ensure that your Identity Provider Application be configured before continuing.
-If this step (Step 2 of the SAML SSO Configuration Guide) then there is a possibility that the Metadata Certificate will not be valid and you will experience errors when attempting to log in.
+If this step then there is a possibility that the Metadata Certificate will not be valid and you will experience errors when attempting to log in.

 Another prerequisite is that you should secure your Application Metadata information in your IDP, this will require your IDP Administrator’s involvement.

-Where can I find my Application Metadata URL?
+Where can I find my Application Metadata Certificate?

 Azure Active Directory